MASTER OF SCIENCE IN RAIL AND URBAN TRANSPORT

 COURSEWORK & STUDENT-TEACHER RATIO

 All coursework are conducted in English and students will be taught by German and Singaporean lecturers.
-Student-teacher ratio averages between 15:1 to 30:1.
-Only live teaching is conducted in all TUM Asia classes.
-All examinations will be written by the student him/herself, and examination results are released approximately 1-3 months after the examination.
+Student-teacher ratio averages between 20:1 to 40:1. teaching is conducted in person for TUM Asia classes.

 COURSE DURATION

-The Master of Science in Rail, Transport and Logistics degree is a 2-year full-time programme.
-Students must complete their coursework, 2-month internship and 6-month of Master Thesis writing to qualify for graduation.
+The Master of Science in Rail and Urban Transport degree is a 2-year full-time programme.
+Students must complete their coursework, 3-month internship and 6-month of Master’s Thesis writing to qualify for graduation.

 COURSE COMPLETION